jjasghar/kibana-passenger/README.md

 #Deploying Kibana as a Rack app with Passenger

+Credit where credit is due: git://github.com/nickchappell/personal-projects-docs.git

+Thanks Nick Chappell, I ran with it and made it my own.

 ###Modify older versions of Kibana to conform to Rack application standards

 If you download an older version of Kibana, you may have to make some modifications to it in order for it to be loaded as a Rack application.